statelyai/xstate/docs/guides/typescript.md

 ## Troubleshooting

 There are some known limitations with XState and Typescript.
-We love Typesript, and we're _constantly_ pressing ahead to make it better.
+We love Typescript, and we're _constantly_ pressing ahead to make it a better experience in XState.

 Here are some known issues, all of which can be worked around: